jasn-armstrng/project-euler-cpp/ReadMe.txt

  3-6 can also be unsigned.
  7. float: decimal value up to 4 bytes. float a = 5.5f; The f indicates that float and not double.
  8. double: decimal value up to 8 bytes.
  9. bool: true(1), false(0).
 1 byte.
-Note that even tho a bool only needs one bit for representing 0 or 1, memory is not is not addressed in bits but bytes and only accessed in bytes.
+Note that even tho a bool only needs one bit for representing 0 or 1, memoris not is not addressed in bits but bytes and only accessed in bytes.

  C++ has the sizeof operator that tells us how big the data type is.